nextarch/toc/projects/readme.md

   - If the project doesn’t belong to any existing SIG, you can submit an issue in the toc repo to discuss whether to set up a new SIG.

 - The SIG that the new project belongs will review the project and give advice.
 After improvement, the SIG Tech Leader will recommend the project to TOC.
-- TOC will vote for the project at the TOC meeting and announce it at the meeting (approved by a two-thirds vote).
+- TOC will vote for the project at the TOC meeting and announce it at the meeting (approved by at least fifty percent).
 - The incubation of the projects will be determined by TOC in the future.

 ### Incubation process